PrusaMK2Users/3030_Haribo_Edition/README.md

 The use of 3030 extrusion makes the frame very rigid and square.
 It takes a lot of the guess work out of building the MK2

 The name is from the candy that we get when we buy the MK2 kits.
 Somebody jokingly said that's a good name and it sort of stuck.

+We welcome any contribution to the project, just open a PR (pull request) and we will review and merge changes

 ## Haribo in the wild